What is a User Journey Map?

 - Online reviews

-Remember, the user journey map will confirm pre-existing misconceptions and reinforce generalisations about the user and provide no value if created in a vacuum.
+Remember, the user journey map will confirm pre-existing misconceptions and reinforce generalizations about the user and provide no value if created in a vacuum.
+Read how to start a company from scratch here!